What is BIM & What does BIM mean for Contractors?

 3. Set up a Pilot Project

-Instead of asking the whole firm to start using BIM at once, we recommend the BIM Guys carry out a pilot project.
-The best way to do this is with a friendly client who also wants to get to know BIM or as a side-project alongside the traditional methods.
+Instead of asking the whole firm to start using BIM at once, we recommend that the BIM coordinators carry out a pilot project to get a feel for the software.

 Within the team there needs to be assigned an Information Manager who will set up and manage the CDE.
 It isn’t their job to do BIM for everyone but they need to facilitate the process.
 This would normally be the Design Manager or Project Team Lead.